Which of the following graphs accurately represents the solution ... | Study Prep in Pearson+

 Step 1: Identify the inequalities given: \(y \geq 3x - 1\) and \(y < 3\).

-Step 3: For \(y < 3\), the boundary line is \(y = 3\).
-Since the inequality is strictly less than, the region below this horizontal line is shaded, and the line itself is not included (dashed line).
+Step 3: For \(y < 3\), graph the horizontal line \(y = 3\) with a dashed line because the inequality is strict (<).
+Shade the region below this line since \(y\) is less than 3.

-Step 4: The solution to the system is the intersection of the two shaded regions: above or on the line \(y = 3x - 1\) and below the line \(y = 3\).
+Step 4: The solution to the system is the intersection of the shaded regions from both inequalities.
+This means the area above or on the line \(y = 3x - 1\) and below the line \(y = 3\).

-Step 5: Examine the graphs to find the one where the region above the red line \(y = 3x - 1\) is shaded and also below the blue dashed line \(y = 3\) is shaded, with the correct boundary line styles (solid for \(\geq\), dashed for \(<\)).
+Step 5: Compare the graphs provided to find the one where the shaded region lies above the solid line \(y = 3x - 1\) and below the dashed line \(y = 3\).
+The correct graph will show this overlapping shaded region.

 Watch next